najibghadri/msc-thesis/README.md

        - The unkown problem (hint to energy based models and unsupervised learning)
        - broad - narrow problem
      - Short Proposed solution
+     - All code and thesis available at https://github.com/najibghadri/msc-thesis
      - Short summary of results
      - Structure of Thesis
    - Kind of perceptions